ryjen/ryjen.github.io/content/post/rubber-ducking.md

 The manager has intentions of being organized and everyone being happy.

-If there is money in allowing others do things, why not.
+If there is money in allowing others to do things, why not.

 But the programmers are a needy bunch.
 They require constant recognition of their meaningless suffering.